Frequently Asked Questions

 Thank you for taking the time to read our FAQ page!
 If your questions are not answered here, please send us an email and we will get back to you quickly.

-What kinds of animals do you sell?
+What kinds of animals do you have?

 Our llamas are our pets, and are not for sale.